 New to the market and accompanying a new range of aluminium doors and windows, is the Sheerline S1 roof lantern.

 The company claims this is the most secure compared with other lantern roofs without bonded glass and comes with some patents in its design.
 There are slimmer (and simpler) roofs on the market, but we like this roof for its clean lines and appearance, particularly the way the top capping pieces sit nice and low to the glass line.
 It’s not a feature you’ll see much as it’s on the outside.

 Tips and advice for finding the best roof lanterns

 These products are just some of the many brands on the market, but it’s important not to get too wrapped in the claims made.
-For example Synseal Stratus claims 65% better thermal efficiency than conventional aluminium roof systems but doesn’t elaborate what ‘conventional’ means.
+For example, Synseal Stratus claims 65% better thermal efficiency than conventional aluminium roof systems but doesn’t elaborate on what ‘conventional’ means.
 Another claim is 533 times more thermally efficient than ‘aluminium’ with no explanation on what this means.

 Sheerline claims theirs to be the most secure against a mainstream residential roof lantern without explanation on what is mainstream without bonded glass which many products have.
-As well as this, the security risk by any roof lantern depends on multiple factors.
+As well as this, the security risk of any roof lantern depends on multiple factors.

-- All quality products today come with excellent thermal insulation, it’s not a significant purchasing decision.
+- All quality products today come with excellent thermal insulation; it’s not a significant purchasing decision.

-- Most come with toughened glass outside and laminated glass inside with options for solar or self-cleaning glass
+- Most come with toughened glass outside and laminated glass inside, with options for solar or self-cleaning glass

 - You can expect a good installation and reliability with any competent and reputable installer